webiik/components/src/Webiik/Account/README.md

 Writing Your Custom Account
 ---------------------------
-To write your account implementation you have to extend from abstract class [AccountBase](AccountBase.php) and write your own implementation of methods **auth, signup, update, disable, delete, createActivation, activate, createPasswordReset** and **resetPassword**.
+To write your account implementation you have to extend from abstract class [AccountBase](AccountBase.php) and write your own implementation of methods **auth, signup, update, disable, delete, createToken, activate** and **resetPassword**.
 Don't forget to incorporate authentication [namespace](#setnamespace) to each method.
 Read below intended function of each mentioned method and adapt your implementation to it.

 ### auth
 ```php